-The A-Blazing Race took place Friday, October 21 at the University of Memphis Herff College of Engineering as a part of E-Day.
+In 2017, we had the participation of 32 schools representing public, private and charter.
 The goal of the race is to engage youth in grades six through twelve in the design and construction of model solar cars.
 MLGW provided a kit containing a solar panel, battery holder and motor to build their solar powered vehicle.
-The model cars compete in a race on a 20-meter course to determine which vehicle completes the course in the shortest possible time using available power.
+The model cars compete in a race on a 20-meter course to determine which vehicle